Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/networkThroughput.md

 </details>
 {{% /callout %}}

 For nearly all users of modern computer networks, throughput is the most important measure of network performance.
-Consider most things people use the internet for: video streaming, downloading files, thirsting over people on insta.
-All of that requires the transmission of sometimes large quantities of data over your network, and it is *very* noticable when that data can not be transmitted quickly.
+Consider most things people use the internet for: video streaming, downloading files, thirsting over people on Insta.
+All of that requires the transmission of sometimes large quantities of data over your network, and it is *very* noticeable when that data can not be transmitted quickly.

 For example, imagine we want to watch a $4$K video at $60$ frames per second.
 An **uncompressed**[^1] $4$K image is $24$MB according to Google, which means that in one second we need to receive at least
 $$